glenn-mcguinness/STAT545_participation/cm006/cm006-exercise.md

 1. How does the grammar differ from a box plot or violin plot?
     -   ANSWER:

+A violin plot shows much more information about the distribution than the box plot.

-2. We can add multiple geom *layers* to our plot.
+1. We can add multiple geom *layers* to our plot.
 Put a jitterplot overtop of the violin plot, starting with our base `b`.
 Try vice-versa.

 ``` r
 a + geom_violin(aes(x = continent)) +